 Get a Learner Permit in Oklahoma

 To legally practice driving on Oklahoma roads, all first-time drivers must obtain an OK learner permit.
 The minimum age to apply is 15 ½ years old.
-If you are younger than 16 and have completed (or are enrolled in) drivers ed, or if you are 16 or older (no course required), you can apply through the Oklahoma Department of Public Safety.
+If you are younger than 16 and have completed (or are enrolled in) drivers ed, or if you are 16 years old or older (no course required), you can apply through the Department of Public Safety.
 Just be sure you feel prepared to pass the vision and written driving exams.

 A) Ace a Few DMV Practice Permit Tests